FirelyTeam/firely-docs/vonk/features/customresources.rst

 Now use your favorite editor to create a resource that conforms to the Foo StructureDefinition.
 And then create it on Vonk: ``POST <base-url>/Foo``.

 All the operations on specification-defined resourcetypes are also available for custom resources.
 You can also use them in a batch or transaction bundle.
 Custom Resources can also be validated.
-This implies that :ref:`feature_prevalidation` can be used in conjunction with Custom Resources.
+This also means that :ref:`feature_prevalidation` can be used in conjunction with Custom Resources.

 Search parameters on a custom resource
 --------------------------------------